MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     echo "201 eth1-rt" >> /etc/iproute2/rt_tables
     ```

-1. If Cloud-Init automation is in place (the default in the Azure Ubuntu images), make sure that the network CI automation is disabled so that the */etc/netplan/50-cloud-init.yaml* file doesn't get overwritten every time that the system is restarted.
+1. If Cloud-Init automation is set (the default in the Azure Ubuntu images), make sure that the network CI automation is disabled so that the */etc/netplan/50-cloud-init.yaml* file doesn't get overwritten every time that the system is restarted.

     Create the */etc/cloud/cloud.cfg.d/99-disable-network-config.cfg* by using the following command and contents: